Kin Yick Liong (建益隆) – Real Estate Developer from the 1960s

 In the 1960s, Kin Yick Liong Co Ltd was one of the active real estate developers in Hong Kong and had developed at least seven residential/commercial/industrial buildings in HK and Kowloon, all of them except one with the character “Kin” in its names.
 When the HK Real Estate Developers Association was formed in 1965, Kin Yick Liong and its affiliates Kin Tak Fung Co.
 Ltd (建德豐) and Tin Tai Investment Co.
 Ltd (天泰置業, incorporated in 1963, dissolved in 1969) were listed as founding members of the organization.
 The firm had maintained a very low profile and the only news item in recent decades was when it filed a lawsuit in 2017 against a holding company controlled by Tan Chang-an (譚長安), the founder of the once popular hotpot restaurant chain Tanyoto (譚魚頭) over unpaid rent of $760,000 related to the ground floor unit at 405-419 Lockhart Road in Wanchai owned by Kin Yick Liong.

-Little info is available about the founder and owners of Kin Yick Liong.
-When the firm was incorporated with $5 million in capital in 1962, the largest shareholder was Lie Boen-kie (李文舉), a native of Nan-an (南安) in Fujian province with one third of the outstanding shares, followed by Hong Tjoe-loei who was likely his wife and the 6 remaining shareholders all with the last name Lie residing in various cities in Indonesia – Suryabaya, Semarang, Jakarta and Bandung.
+The founder and owners of Kin Yick Liong are Indonesian Chinese but little info is available about them due to their low profile nature.
+When the firm was incorporated with $5 million in capital in 1962, the largest shareholder was Lie Boen-kie (李文舉), a native of Nan-an (南安) in Fujian province with one third of the outstanding shares, followed by his wife Hong Tjoe-loei (方類娘) and the 6 remaining shareholders all with the last name Lie residing in various cities in Indonesia – Suryabaya, Semarang, Jakarta and Bandung.
 Lie Boen-kie was a member of the pro-Beijing Chinese General Chamber of Commerce and during the 1950s he sponsored the construction of a primary school and also built a grave for his mother in his native Nan-An.
-From articles in 1963, it is established that Kin Yick Liong was affiliated with two firms – Nam Yek Hong (南益行) and Yue Liong Trading (裕隆貿易) and they all relocated to 23 Connaught Road Central (since renamed the Heung Lam Building thanks to donations by the Sum family of Blood Protection Co, see article) that year.
-(TKP, 1963-7-13) The current shareholders of Kin Yick Liong are Lee Yee-yue (李義裕), Jimmy Lee Yee-liong (李義隆) and Jacky Lee Yee-shing by the order of shareholding, the first two also appeared in the original shareholder list in 1962 as residents of Jakarta.
+He died in November December 1975 at the HK Sanatorium at the age of 72 and was survived by three sons and a daughter, eight grandsons and ten granddaughters.
+(TKP, 1975-12-27) From articles in 1963, it is established that Kin Yick Liong was affiliated with two firms – Nam Yek Hong (南益行) and Yue Liong Trading (裕隆貿易) and they all relocated to 23 Connaught Road Central (since renamed the Heung Lam Building thanks to donations by the Sum family of Blood Protection Co, see article) that year.
+(TKP, 1963-7-13) The current shareholders of Kin Yick Liong are the grandsons of Lie Boen-kie – Lee Yee-yue (李義裕), Jimmy Lee Yee-liong (李義隆) and Jacky Lee Yee-shing (李義成) by the order of shareholding, the first two also appeared in the original shareholder list in 1962 as residents of Jakarta.
 Yee-yue and Jimmy are both involved in Nam Yek Hong, which according to business directories is in the storage business.
 The Lee family is the beneficial owner of 290,000 shares of Hang Seng Bank worth over $50 million and Jimmy Lee was also listed as an attendee of the Annual shareholder meeting of HK Exchange.
 The only time Jimmy Lee made the headlines was when “Keen Winner”, the horse he co-owned with SHK Properties deputy managing director Victor Lui Ting and Lau Chi-wah won the Hong Kong Derby in 2000.